 I encourage preschool and nursery teachers to use music and movement as part of their preschool story hour curriculum.
 Combining music and movement activities with reading times helps children prepare to participate and listen.
-By first engaging children in a few simple songs or a circle game, you help them to get use to taking direction and have their full attention when it is time to read.

-Sing The Good Food Song to the tune of "Old MacDonald Had A Farm".
+Sing The Good Food Song to the tune of "Old MacDonald Had a Farm."

 You can make singing this song a visual/textual experience by including pictures of the food in the song.
 Show the pictures one at a time as you sing the song.
-Include the words of the song and the pictures in a file folder where you can use them over and over
+Include the words of the song and the pictures in a file folder where you can use them over and over.

 If you are presenting this lesson as part of a library story hour, making a craft is optional.
 This topic lends itself to lots of different preschool crafts.

 - Food on a plate.
 Provide pictures of food from supermarket circulars or old magazine photos, and have children glue them to a paper plate.
 If children are older than 4, you may want to let them cut the photos themselves using safety scissors.

 - Healthy foods/junk foods.
 Take this idea to a new level by giving children paper plates with a line drawn down the middle with a marker.
 Write healthy on one side and junk on the other side.
 Have pictures of junk foods like donuts, cookies, potato chips, and pictures of healthy foods, as above.
 Have kids glue their photos to the appropriate side of the plate.

 - Fruit and Vegetable prints.
 Use fresh vegetables, such as baby carrots, broccoli, or peppers cut in interesting ways, and an apple cut in half so that the core shows in a star shape.
 Dip the vegetables and fruits in tempera paints to make prints.